 （３）当該分野における本研究の学術的な特色・独創的な点及び予想される結果と意義

 There is an increasing number of officers in charge of receiving aid in the developing world who claimed for “private investment and business enterprises rather than official aid.”
-Assuming the expanded role of private investment and public facilitation of it, Japan’s “ODA charter” is transforming to a “development cooperation charter.”
+Assuming the expanded role of private investment and public facilitation of it, Japan’s “ODA charter” is transforming into a “development cooperation charter.”
 An intellectual cooperation that supports the industrial policies of the developing countries in Asia and Africa as a growth strategy to sustainably reduce poverty is now strongly desired.
 These countries intend to carry out policies for competitive industries that are viable under the global economic and institutional environment, and wish to apply the experiences of Japan and other Asian countries that have achieved high economic growth by executing industrial policies including strategic trade policies.
 There have been a number of suggestions made in sharing industrial policies of a specific Asian country, or general policy prescriptions applicable across countries.
 However, this research is unique in a sense that it attempts to support the policy designs by combining analytical case studies and solid quantitative analyses on the integrated industrial policies in certain classified target countries.
 A large significance lies in this study as a breakthrough in academic research and a translation of its findings into development policy making is the collaborative work involving local policymakers.

 The project leader, research team members, and other stakeholders in the field of development planning and implementation are already engaged in collaborative activities.
 Many of the staff in the development policymaking agencies in Asia (Afghanistan, Indonesia, Kyrgyz Republic, Thailand, Vietnam, etc.) are former students of the project leader and have a close cooperative relationship that are all important in doing the policy analyses and policymaking.
 Through Japan’s ABE Initiative and MEXT Scholarship schemes, young staff working in the related government agencies in Africa (DRC, Ghana, etc.) will be invited to Japan to join the current research project while pursuing their own higher degrees.